priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 **mck-id ,mck-name** and **mck-topicid**

-Example -
+Example :-

 ```
 <a href="#" class="applozic-wt-launcher" data-mck-id="PUT_USERID_HERE" data-mck-name="PUT_DISPLAYNAME_HERE" data-mck-topicid="PUT_TOPICID_HERE">CHAT ON TOPIC</a>
 ```

-Define callback function in your code to return topic(product) details on basis of topicId ( detail should be in same JSON format as given below) -
+Define callback function in your code to return topic(product) details on basis of topicId (detail should be in same JSON format as given below) :-

 ```
 function getTopicDetail(topicId)